 Sustainability reporting process and methods

-This report has been prepared ‘in accordance’ with the GRI Standards: Comprehensive option.
-Chapter 8.2 includes an overview of the GRI Standards economic, environmental and social performance indicators covered by this report.
-In this section, more information is disclosed on the nature and coverage of reporting per GRI disclosure (e.g. quantitatively or qualitatively).
+This report has been prepared ‘in accordance’ with the GRI Standards: Core option.
+An overview of the GRI disclosures covered by this report is available on BAM’s website (www.bam.com/en/csr/sustainability-reports).
+In this overview, more information is disclosed on the nature and coverage of reporting per GRI disclosure (e.g. quantitatively or qualitatively).

 Reporting period and reporting frequency

-This report presents both quantitative and qualitative data for the calendar year 2017.
-An exception is made for all CO2 and waste data reported by BAM International which applies a reporting period of 1 December 2016 to 30 November 2017.
+This report presents both quantitative and qualitative data for the calendar year 2018.
+An exception is made for all CO2 and waste data reported by BAM International, which applies a reporting period of 1 December 2017 to 30 November 2018.
 BAM allows for this different reporting period as BAM International has a complex operating and reporting structure and more time is required to ensure that the reported data are reliable and adequate.
-BAM believes that the effects of a different reporting period by BAM International is not material to the Group’s integrated report.
+BAM considers the effects of a different reporting period by BAM International is to be not material to the Group’s integrated report.
 All other data are reported annually.
 There have been no significant changes from previous reporting periods in the scope and boundaries.

 This report contains data of all operating companies and thus BAM’s own activities.
 Sustainability performance and data are accounted for according to BAM’s share of equity.
 As an exception to this rule, BAM International reports all sustainability data for joint arrangement projects in which it is the leading party.
 In general BAM views disclosure regarding acquisitions and divestments on a case-by-case basis.